ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 A PSK is established on a previous connection after the handshake is completed, and can then be presented by the client on the next visit.

-{% img /images/tls13-hs-resumption.png 600 Session Resumption in TLS v1.3 (1-RTT) %}
+{% img /images/tls13-hs-resumption.png 600 Session Resumption / PSK Mode in TLS v1.3 (1-RTT) %}

 The client sends one or more *PSK identities* as opaque blobs of data.
 They can be database lookup keys (similar to Session IDs), or self-encrypted and